ml-archive/kotlin-template/docs/HOWWEWORK.md

 #### Error Handling
-`ViewErrorController` is used to handle exceptions received from the intractors in the `ViewModel` and present the human-readable error message in the ui layer (i.e `Fragment`/`Activity`).
+`ViewErrorController` is used to handle exceptions received from the interactors in the `ViewModel` and present the human-readable error message in the UI layer (i.e. `Fragment`/`Activity`).
 When using it in `ViewModel`, `ViewErrorController` can be used to map throwable to a `ViewError` instance.
 You can also tweak `ViewErrorController` implementation to provide your own exception handling and etc.
 ```kotlin
 private fun mapResult(result: InteractorResult<List<Post>>): SampleViewState {